 Quality service USP example

-Some USPs focus on how the business helps communities that need it.
-That could be donating a percentage of profits to a certain charity or using sustainable business practices that protect the environment.
+Some USPs focus on how the business helps underserved communities.
+That could be donating a percentage of profits to a charity or nonprofit organization or using sustainable business practices that protect the environment.

 Corporate responsibility USP example